pechovic/ProjectFileAnalyzer/README.md

 This program takes a solution file or csproj file as an input and creates two directed graphs of dependcies among all projects.
 It does nothing more than that.
 It just prepares this data structure and lets you apply your graph algorithm on top of it.

-The code is written in C# (DOT .NET Core) in Visual Studio Code Editor.
+The code is written in C# (.NET Core) in Visual Studio Code Editor.

 ## How to build it